Devotional for Thursday February 20th

 Good Morning Everyone,

-Our thought for today: “Reverent worship is a form of celebration:
+Our thought for today: “Patience is one of the characteristics of true love.”

 God Bless,